hrushikesh198/DelugeSequentialDownload/README.md

 # DelugeSequentialDownload
 Deluge Sequential Download Plugin.

+*Do seed after downloding.
+It is unsocial to just download and go away.*

 Plugin egg `SequentialDownload<VERSION>.egg` can be downloaded from [`/dist`](https://github.com/hrushikesh198/DelugeSequentialDownload/tree/master/dist) folder.
 Just enabling the plugin downloads all torrents sequentially.